wholebuzz/mapreduce/README.md

 ### Sharding

-The default Shard Function is `identity` for numbers and `md5lsw` for string.
+The default Shard Function is modulo `identity` for numbers and `md5lsw` for string.
 MD5 is supported by MySQL, PostgreSQL, and SQLServer, allowing sharded database queries.
 However another hash (e.g. `fnv-plus`) may be preferred.

 ## Example